wigging/wigging.github.io/posts/swiftui/window-toolbar-style.md

 ---
-title: Window and toolbar style
+title: Window and toolbar style in SwiftUI
 date: November 13, 2022
 ---